RB Leipzig set to sign Barcelona target Dani Olmo, Dinamo boss confirms | Goal.com

 RB Leipzig set to sign Barcelona target Dani Olmo, Dinamo boss confirms

-The Spanish attacking midfielder, 21, is a product of the Spanish giants’ famed La Masia academy, but he left in 2014 to join Dinamo in Croatia in order to break into the first team.
+The Spain attacking midfielder, 21, is a product of the Blaugrana's famed La Masia academy, but he left in 2014 to join Dinamo in Croatia in order to break into the first team.

 There had been rumours his old club were interested in bringing Olmo back to Camp Nou, but Luis Suarez’s injury has made a centre-forward the new top priority in Catalonia.

-As a result, it appears Bundesliga side Leipzig have been able to swoop in and add an exciting young talent to their project, with Bjelica confirming that a deal is imminent.
+As a result, it appears Bundesliga leaders Leipzig have been able to swoop in and add an exciting young talent to their project, with Bjelica confirming that a deal is imminent.

 "From the numerous offers he had, he picked Leipzig,” Bjelica said.
 “In my opinion it is the best club for him to develop.